adrelanos/anon-meta-packages/README.md

 A metapackage, which installs packages, for a Whonix-Default-Workstation.

 It will install build chroot scripts, but not run them.

 Feel free to remove, if you know what you are doing.

+Package: anon-host-additions
+Architecture: all
+Depends: anon-shared-build-upgrade-torsocks,
+anon-shared-build-log-build-version,
+anon-shared-build-remember-sources,
+anon-shared-build-ban-nonfree,
+anon-shared-build-sanity-checks,
+anon-shared-packages-dependencies,
+anon-shared-packages-recommended,
+whonix-shared-packages-dependencies,
+whonix-shared-packages-recommended,
+anon-shared-build-inst-tb,
+${misc:Depends}
+Description: Anon Host Additions
+# Anon Host Additions #

+A metapackage, which installs packages, for a Anon host operating system.

+Supposed to be installed on operating systems that host anonymity preserving software (such as whonix-host-virtualbox or whonix-host-qemu-kvm) for better anonymity, privacy, security and usability.

+It will install build chroot scripts, but not run them.

+Feel free to remove, if you know what you are doing.

+Package: whonix-host-additions
+Architecture: all
+Depends: anon-host-additions, whonix-host-firewall, ${misc:Depends}
+# whonix-host-packages-dependencies-pre,
+Description: Whonix Host Additions
+# Whonix Host Additions #

+A metapackage, which installs packages Whonix Host Additions.

+Supposed to be installed on hosts that run Whonix inside virtual machines, such as VirtualBox, QEMU or KVM.
+Installs anon-host-additions and Whonix Host Firewall.
+For better anonymity, privacy, security and usability.

+Feel free to remove, if you know what you are doing.

+Package: whonix-host-shared-dependencies
+Architecture: all
+Depends: whonix-host-additions, anon-shared-desktop, anon-shared-desktop-kde, anon-shared-kde-accessibility, ${misc:Depends}
+# whonix-host-packages-dependencies-pre
+Description: Whonix Host Shared
+# Whonix Host Shared #

+A metapackage, which installs packages, for a Whonix host operating system.

+Feel free to remove, if you know what you are doing.

+Package: whonix-host-virtualbox
+Architecture: all
+Pre-Depends: whonix-legacy
+Depends: whonix-host-shared, virtualbox, ${misc:Depends}
+Suggests: apparmor-profile-virtualbox
+Description: Whonix Host VirtualBox
+# Whonix Host VirtualBox #

+A metapackage, which installs packages, for a Whonix host operating system using VirtualBox.

+Feel free to remove, if you know what you are doing.

+Package: whonix-host-qemu-kvm
+Architecture: all
+Pre-Depends: whonix-legacy
+Depends: whonix-host-shared, qemu-kvm, libvirt-bin, virt-manager, whonix-libvirt, ${misc:Depends}
+Suggests: ksm
+Description: Whonix Host QEMU KVM
+# Whonix Host QEMU KVM #

+A metapackage, which installs packages, for a Whonix host operating system using KVM or QEMU.

+Feel free to remove, if you know what you are doing.